vackosar/vackosar.github.io/_posts/2022-03-05-transformers-self-attention-mechanism-simplified.md

 ## Training a Transformer
 Transformers are usually pre-trained with self-supervised tasks like masked language modelling or next-token prediction on large datasets.
 Pre-trained models are often very general and publicly distributed e.g. on HuggingFace.
-Big transformer models are usually trained on multiple GPUs.
+Big transformer models are typically pre-trained on multiple GPUs.
 While there are various approaches to speedup transformer itself, there are also ways to improve its training.
 For example [ELECTRA training scheme speeds up training](/ml/electra-4x-cheaper-bert-training) by using GAN-like setting using a loss over entire sequence.

 Then fine-tuning training is used to specialize the model for a specific task on using a small labelled dataset.
+A single GPU is often enough for fine-tuning.
 For example model like BART are fine-tuned for summarization tasks.
 Sometimes we fine-tune twice, as authors did with [BART model equipped with diminishing self-attention to increase summarization coverage (read my summary)](/ml/submodularity-in-ranking-summarization-and-self-attention).